serenapaneri/exprob_ass3/README.md

 ![Alt text](/images/temporal_diagram.png?raw=true)

 In the temporal diagram is possible to see how the other nodes are called and menage by the smach state machine.
 Indeed, at first in the state machine the arm_pose service is called to set the robot pose to the default one and then the ARMOR service is called in order to load the ontology, upload all the individuals, disjoint them and then start the reasoner.
 After that the move_base package is used to allow the robot to move within the simulation environment while producing a map of the environment.
 When the robot enteres in a room the arm_pose service is called again in order to set the low_detection pose of the robot.
 Then finally the robot can start detecting hints by starting the process in the hints node.
 To retrieve the hints the aruco marker are detected in order to know the ID associated to each of them and then this ID is converted into a real hint thanks to the /oracle_hint service.
-The hint node then send to the state machine the ID of the hint collected in the current room.
+The hint node then send to the state machine the IDs of the hints collected in the current room.
 After collecting those hints the state machine calls again the ARMOR service in order to query the completeness and the consistency of the hypohteses formed until that moment.
-If there are any complete and consisten hypotheses then the /oracle_solution service is called in order to verify if the ID of the current hypothesis coincides with the winning one.
+If there are any complete and consistent hypotheses then the /oracle_solution service is called in order to verify if the ID of the current hypothesis coincides with the winning one.

 ### Messages, Services and RosParameters